JaladhiJ/Matlab/README.md

 # Matlab
-Matlab codes for data analysis  and interpretation
+Matlab codes for data analysis and interpretation along with other assignments wherein I used different distributions as well as Markov and Chebyschev's Inequality